 It is recommended to start early or come later in the afternoon.
-The picturesque and beautiful area of Sukhothai is bathing in tropical sunshine.
+The picturesque and beautiful area of Sukhothai is bathing in tropical sunshine during midday.

 There is a claim that there is a resemblance of Polonnaruwa in Sri Lanka for the mounted chedi.

-A beautiful mix of laterite, sandstone and stucco created a robust material that would last for centuries.
+The temple consists of a beautiful mix of laterite, sandstone and stucco creating a robust material that would last for centuries.
 Wat Mahathat was the setting for all major Royal rituals.
 The notion of the temple in the centre and enclosed by water is the idea of Mount Meru surrounded by the oceans.

 The partly hidden Buddha at Wat Sri Chum is a most to see.
 It is a bit outside the Sukhothai area.
 The name Phra Achana means the “Buddha who is not frightened.”
 Legend has it that a contingent of the Burmese Army while invading Sukhothai, fled upon seeing the statue.
 Some stories say that it was the words of the Ayutthaya king Naresuan that fooled the Burmese soldiers into believing that the Buddha spoke.
 The fingers of this Buddha is draped over the right knee.
 Thai people come here to press gold leaf on their fingers.